ngriffiths21/measles-dashboard/src/index.md

 Some places see a pattern of **intermittent sparks**.
 For example, here in Boston, it is known that someone with measles visited for a couple days back in June.
 In places like this the vaccination rate is very high, around 95% or even higher.
 Sometimes cases appear, and thinking of each one like a spark, they don't really ignite because nearly everyone they encounter is immune.
 Occasionally there may be a tiny cluster that doesn't spread any further.
 This is the current state of a lot of the U.S.

 It is tempting to treat measles as benign in these areas, but even a single case can call for a vigorous response, and vigorous responses require preparation.
-Like Lowell Community Health Center demonstrated, it is worth answering questions like:
+It is worth asking and answering questions like:

 - Do I know who is vaccinated or immune in my school, health center, community organization, etc.?
 If I needed to find this information out, would I be able to?
 - Is it possible that there is a subgroup with a low vaccination rate, and at risk for rapid transmission, even if my town overall is well protected?
 - If my organization were exposed to measles, would we be prepared to identify who exactly was exposed?
 Could we help affected people get vaccinated as quickly as possible?
 Are we connected with the local health department, hospitals, and other resources in a way that would help?

-One aspect of the Lowell Community Health Center exposure that stands out is that the health center expected more support from local and state health officials, and essentially got only advice.
-All of the work of communicating, figuring out who was exposed, gathering vaccination information, and setting up and running a vaccine clinic was done by the health center.
-Of course, most organizations do not have the resources to do all this, but resources are often scarce and they are likely to be in charge of any pieces they are capable of.
+If health departments are understaffed and unable to provide much help, what steps could we take on our own?

 Next, a small number of places are already in a state of **sustained outbreak**.
 This is what happened in West Texas early this year.
 It signifies that there is a community with vaccination rates well below average, and probably well below 90%.
 Once outbreaks like this grow, they can be exceptionally difficult to control, particularly if the community remains hesitant to get vaccinated.
-However, raising the local vaccination rate remains the single most important tool to reduce the scale of an outbreak, and should be done as quickly as possible.
-Contact tracing and post-exposure vaccination can also help contain it.
+Raising the local vaccination rate remains the single most important tool to reduce the scale of an outbreak, and should be done as quickly as possible.
+Contact tracing and post-exposure vaccination are also helpful.

 Other communities are in a state of **unmaterialized outbreak**.
 This is just West Texas in late 2024; a relatively small number of cases will be sufficient to ignite an outbreak, but it hasn't happened yet, because the index case hasn't yet arrived.
-If your community is in this situation, the same principle applies: the strongest tool is to increase the local vaccination rate.
-This is hard work, but worthwhile given that outbreaks around the country and the world could spread locally at any time.
+If your community is in this situation, the same principle applies: the strongest tool available is to increase the local vaccination rate.
+This is hard work, but worthwhile given ongoing outbreaks that could spread locally at any time.

 ## A little is better than none at all

-Out of context, making preparations like this and trying to emulate the response of a well-staffed community health center seems out of touch with the reality of what small organizations are capable of.
-But when a case appears, the contagiousness and severity of the disease will make it feel urgent, no matter what type of organization is impacted.
-The leaders involved will quickly feel pressure to act, and even small actions -- for example, simply being aware that an unvaccinated person should get a vaccine soon after exposure -- could save a life.
+Trying to emulate the response of a well-staffed community health center may seem out of touch with the reality of what community organizations are capable of.
+But when a case appears, the contagiousness and severity of the disease will make it feel urgent, no matter where it occurs.
+The leaders involved will quickly feel pressure to act, and even small actions—for example, simply being aware that an unvaccinated person should get a vaccine soon after exposure—could save a life.

+---

 ## Data notes

+Weekly measles cases: CDC, [Measles Cases and Outbreaks](https://www.cdc.gov/measles/data-research/index.html), section titled "Weekly measles cases by rash onset date."
+This data includes *confirmed* cases, meaning they must either be epidemiologically linked to a previous case, or confirmed via lab testing.
+Some cases are missed by this reporting process.

+County level measles cases: [JHU Measles Tracking Team Data Repository](https://github.com/CSSEGISandData/measles_data/) at Johns Hopkins University.
+Data are compiled individually from state and county authorities and local news reports.

+Vaccination rate among Kindergartners: CDC data table, [Vaccination Coverage and Exemptions among Kindergartners](https://data.cdc.gov/Vaccinations/Vaccination-Coverage-and-Exemptions-among-Kinderga/ijqb-a7ye/about_data).